luizbgomide/sovereign/index.md

 #### 2024-09-08
 - Clarify language on spell prep and casting
+- Use numbers and ft instead of spelling it out.

 #### 2024-09-07
 - Update the equipment list to include everything in the suggested uses